awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-input.md

 # Configuring Application Input<a name="how-it-works-input"></a>

 Your Amazon Kinesis Data Analytics application can receive input from a single streaming source and, optionally, use one reference data source\.
-For more information, see [Amazon Kinesis Data Analytics: How It Works](how-it-works.md)\.
+For more information, see [Amazon Kinesis Data Analytics for SQL Applications: How It Works](how-it-works.md)\.
 The sections in this topic describe the application input sources\.

 **Topics**
 + [Configuring a Streaming Source](#source-streaming)